florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 As a starting exercise, I am trying to recreate the examples and exploits from the [original paper](http://phrack.org/issues/49/14.html#article).
 The compiler flags for `gcc` generally used are `-m32 -fno-stack-protector -z execstack -D_FORTIFY_SOURCE=0` (see e.g. the [Makefile](./Makefile.common)).
 Without those, current stack overflow mitigation measures do not allow to successfully overflow the buffers on the stack as described in the paper.
-Additionally, ASLR is permanently deactivated on the machine by issuing the command `echo "kernel.randomize_va_space = 0" | sudo tee /etc/sysctl.d/01-disable-aslr.conf`.

 ## example3.c
 The executable only provided a segfault because the return address was incorrectly overwritten (checked with `gdb`).